JHarrison89/rails-api-session-auth-template/README.md

 ## Middleware

-Session management middleware is excluded from API apps by default and must be included to make use of sessions and cookies for authentication.
+Session management middleware is excluded from API apps by default and must be included to make use of sessions and cookies for authentication and CSRF protection.
 The following settings have been added to  `config/application.rb`

 ```